Sport & Adventurers

 Member of England loch-style fly fishing team (2016-2017)

 The strongest British chess player of the inter-war period - British junior champion 1926 while still at School, British Champion 1938; one of the "Codebreakers" at Bletchley Park during the Second World War; eventually head of cryptanalysis, GCHQ Cheltenham; chess columnist.

 Assinder, Eric Walter

 England rugby international (2 caps in 1908 -1909).

-Cambridge blues for association football (captain), hockey and tennis (and could easily have won a cricket blue - scored a century in the freshmen's trial match in 1909, and another in the seniors' match in 1910); played association football for West Bromwich Albion as an amateur, and won seven amateur international caps for England between 1910 and 1913, scoring seven goals v France at Ipswich 1910; also played cricket for Worcestershire, 1907-1910; killed at Ypres in World War I in 1916, commemorated by the Bache Memorial Cup, awarded to the outstanding school sportsman every year since 1920.
+Cambridge Blues for association football (captain), hockey and tennis (and could easily have won a cricket blue - scored a century in the freshmen's trial match in 1909, and another in the seniors' match in 1910).
+Captain of cricket and fives at KES, and holder of the record for the highest score - 179 v Reading in 1906.
+Played association football for the Corinthians, and for West Bromwich Albion (as an amateur), and won seven amateur international caps for England between 1910 and 1913, scoring seven goals v France at Ipswich 1910; played cricket for Worcestershire 1907-1910 (debut 1907 while still at School).
+Killed at Ypres in World War I in 1916, commemorated by the Bache Memorial Cup, awarded to the outstanding school sportsman every year since 1920.